3 Effective Ways to Respond to Caregiver Criticism

 Share this Article:

-There's perhaps no sting quite like unsolicited criticism when you're already giving everything you have.
-A well-meaning (or not-so-meaningful) comment from a family member, like “You should be doing more” or “I wouldn't handle it that way,” can shatter your composure and leave you feeling defensive, angry, and utterly unappreciated.
+A comment from a family member, such as “You should be doing more” or “I wouldn't handle it that way,” can shatter your composure, leaving you feeling defensive, angry, and utterly unappreciated.

 3 Effective Ways to Respond to Caregiver Criticism - From the Experts